 In the beginning

 In the later part of the 70´s and in the beginning of the 80´s there was a band called Warriens.
 The band consisted of three guys; Roland on bass, Tommy on drums and Ray played guitar and handled the vocals.
-They played rock music inspired from the 60´s and were gigging everywhere as much as they could.
+They played rock music inspired by the 60´s and were gigging everywhere as much as they could.
 They started to grow their audience over time and they even won a few music contests.

 The band’s appearance was much more of a visual appearance as Heavy Load and Manowar with the ancient Nordic masculine Vikings in mind.
 Hence the name – Neptune.

 In order to make the visual somewhat clearer, the texts were based on just ancient Nordic stories or tales if you want.
 With that said, this was a choice made for more than 30 years ago and do not have any political meaning either back then or today.
 The texts are just stories based on our old Viking history.

 In the beginning, Ray was managing both guitar and vocals.
 To give him total freedom to do what he does best, they decided to hire another guitarist – Johnny Östergren.
 They performed a bunch of gigs during that time.
 After a while, the band decided that it was time to record their first demo.
 Robert Wellerfors known for working with Axewitch, Roxette, KSMB, and others were selected as recording technician and producer.
 Several record companies showed interest in the band and their demo in the era of NWOSHM.